sharmaeklavya2/blog-source/content/posts/juggling-theory.md

                 return False
         return True

-We'll now try to prove theorem 1.
+We'll now try to prove the permutation theorem.
 To do that, we first need to get a good characterization of what a valid siteswap is.
 Essentially, we're trying to remove the *juggling* from the problem and reduce it to a pure math problem.